 DIAL-A-RIDE SERVICE resumed august 6, 2018

-The City will resume the Dial-a-Ride low-cost transit service for seniors starting on Monday, August 6, 2018.
+The City resumed its Dial-a-Ride low-cost transit service for seniors on August 6, 2018.

-Dial-A-Ride provides a valuable, low-cost transit service to help Malibu residents 60 and older get to and from doctor appointments, grocery stores, the Senior Center and certain healthcare destinations outside the City.
-The fare is only $1 or $2 for trips inside the City or $4 for trips outside the City.
+Dial-A-Ride provides a valuable, low-cost transit service to help Malibu residents age 60 and older get to and from doctor appointments, grocery stores, the Senior Center, and certain healthcare destinations outside the City.
+The fare is only $1 or $2 for trips inside the City, or $4 for trips outside the City.

-The program was discontinued recently when the service provider ceased operation, and the City put out a Request for Proposals (RFP) to find a new operator to continue the program.
-Ventura Transit System has been contracted on interim basis to ensure that the City can continue to provide the service while the City seeks a permanent contracted operator.
+After being discontinued recently when the service provider ceased operation, the City issued a Request for Proposals (RFP) to find a new operator to continue the program.
+Ventura Transit System was contracted on interim basis to ensure that the City can continue to provide the service while seeking a permanent contracted operator.

-Reservations can be made for trips by calling Ventura Transit Systems at (424) 346-8444.
+Reservations can be made for trips by calling Ventura Transit Systems at 424-346-8444.
 Dial-a-Ride program hours are Monday through Wednesday, 8:00 AM to 5:30 PM, and Thursday and Friday, 8:00 AM to 4:00 PM.
-Regularly scheduled shared ride services to healthcare facilities in Santa Monica, UCLA Westwood and West LA VA Hospital run every day at 8:30 AM and 10:30 AM, returning at 11:30 AM and 1:30 PM.
+Regularly scheduled shared ride services to healthcare facilities in Santa Monica, UCLA Westwood, and West Los Angeles Veterans (VA) Hospital run every day at 8:30 AM and 10:30 AM, returning at 11:30 AM and 1:30 PM.